jeremyfprice/educ2201-syllabus/curricular_units_and_culminating_performances.md

 Your TfU Map Intermediate Performance is worth 100 points.
 Your WebQuest Culminating Performance is worth 180 points.

 [^1].
 Performances of Understanding are a concept from the Teaching for Understanding framework.
 You will be learning about this framework in depth during Unit 4 (The Quest to Build a WebQuest).

-\section{Course Point Breakdown}

-\marginnote{900-1000 points is an A, 800-899 points is a B, 700-799 points is a C, 650-699 is a D, 649 or less is an F.}Keep in mind that \emph{\textbf{you earn your grade}}.
-I do not "give" you a grade.
-As a teacher, I place a great deal of emphasis on becoming aware of learning processes and progress. \emph{This is a practice that is important to bring to your own students,} so I want to give you a head start.